Sexual ethics because sex is powerful

-Nicholas Wolfinger, a professor of sociology in the Department of Family and Consumer Studies at the University of Utah, has found from decades of data that women who have only ever slept with their spouses are most likely to report being in a “very happy” marriage.
+More recently, Nicholas Wolfinger, a professor of sociology at the Department of Family and Consumer Studies at the University of Utah, has found from decades of data that women who have only ever slept with their spouses are most likely to report being in a “very happy” marriage.
 While the lowest odds of marital happiness (by a degree of 13% less than those who have slept with only their spouse) correlate to women who have had 6 – 10 sexual partners.
-Even for women who have had one premarital partner instead of two are generally about 5 percentage points happier in their marriages.
+Even women who have had just one partner instead of two are generally about five percentage points happier in their marriages.
 While this trend is still evident for men, it is not as impactful as it is for women.
-So contrary to worldly wisdom, when it comes to sex, less experience is better, at least for the marriage.
+So contrary to worldly wisdom, when it comes to sex, less previous experience is better, at least for the marriage.

-Further analysis conducted by professor Wolfinger found that women who have had zero or one previous sexual partner before marriage were also least likely to divorce.
-In fact, there appears to be surprising durability to marriages between people who have only ever had sex with each other.
-Data collected by the National Survey of Family Growth (2002-2013) showed that women with just one premarital sexual relationship had a rate of divorce after the first 5 years of marriage which is triple that of virgin marriages.
-For example, by 2010, just 5 percent of new brides were virgins.
-And just 6 percent of their marriages dissolved within five years, compared with the total average of 20 percent.
-The highest rates of divorce after 5 years of marriage are among women who have had ten or more premarital partners, with a divorce rate which is 5.5 times that of virgin marriages.
+Further analysis conducted by professor Wolfinger found that women who have had zero or one previous sexual partners before marriage were also least likely to divorce.
+In fact, there appears to be a surprising durability to marriages between people who have only ever had sex with each other.
+Data collected by the National Survey of Family Growth (2002-2013) showed that women with just one premarital sexual relationship had a rate of divorce after the first five years of marriage which is triple that of virgin marriages.
+For example, by 2010, just 5% of new brides were virgins.
+And just 6% of their marriages dissolved within five years, compared with the total average of 20%.
+The highest rates of divorce after five years of marriage are among women who have had ten or more premarital partners, with a divorce rate which is 5.5 times that of virgin marriages.

-But the question is why?
+Now the question is: Why do virgin marriages work best?
 Why do virgins tend to have the happiest marriages?

 It could be that if you were a virgin (or close to it) before marriage, you might not have had that many sexual relationships to compare your current one with.
 Having more partners prior to marriage makes you critically evaluate your spouse in light of previous partners, both sexually and otherwise.
 Comparison sucks the joy out of life.
 Generally speaking, the more you have to compare, the less likely you are to be content with what you’ve got.
+The more sexual partners you have had, the less likely your current partner will outdo those past sexual experiences, and if they don’t, a sense of disappointment can creep in.
 But for virgin marriages, your mind doesn’t compare to previous sexual encounters, wishing you were in a former time, nor is your partner attached to any expectations you may have formed from previous experiences.
 It’s all new.
 You are able to simply enjoy life with whomever you ended up with, love handles and all, without comparison to spoil it.
 That’s one possible reason.

 A further reason could be that you may have had a lot of sexual partners not because you are good at sex (maybe you are), but because you’re bad at relationships.
 And there is no triumph in that.

-I do not mean to write this as a message of despair and hopelessness for those who had previous sexual partners, the majority of people who have had a number of sexual partners in their past are still very content in their marriage – generally speaking marriage is an enormous boost to our wellbeing regardless of how many sexual partners you may have previously had.
+The fact is, sin is always messy.
+Now I do not mean to write this as a message of despair for those who have had previous sexual partners, as the majority of people who have had a number of sexual partners in their past are still very content in their marriage.
+Generally speaking, marriage is an enormous boost to our wellbeing regardless of how many sexual partners we may have previously had.
 Data from the General Social Survey (GSS) collected between 2010 and 2018 shows that married people report being happier together than those single, divorced, or just living together – by roughly 16 – 23 percentage points (depending on the situations studied).

 This analysis merely suggests that sleeping with fewer people is correlated with marital happiness, but it doesn’t guarantee that one thing predicts the other.
 Even those with a “body count” in the double digits could go on to live in blissful matrimony.
 It’s just that according to the voice of sociology, it is the best part of wisdom to refrain from sexual encounters until marriage (if marriage is your desire).